 The other dessert, strawberry and chamomile sorbet, was nothing special and quite unremarkable.

-For this calibre, I expected service to be on-par with Toronto restaurants of similar type and ranking like Alo.
-However, what we got was rude and condescending, and slow service.
+For this caliber, I expected service to be on-par with Toronto restaurants of similar type and ranking like Alo, Kaiseki Yu-zen Hashimoto and Frilu, which are also all 1 Michelin Star restaurants in Toronto.

-Another thing to note is Edulis Toronto is the first tasting menu restaurant I’ve been to that doesn’t give a copy of the menu at the end of the meal.
+Another thing to note is Edulis Restaurant is the first tasting menu restaurant in Toronto I’ve been to that doesn’t give a copy of the menu at the end of the meal.

 Also Read: Top Restaurants in Toronto